meet-radek/SDFGenFast/README.md

 **Expected output:**
 - Each test outputs `✓ PASSED` or `✓ ALL TESTS PASSED`
 - Zero failures expected on supported platforms

+**Note:** Tests must be run from the `build-Release/bin/` directory where test resources are located.

+**Note:** All tests work on CPU-only builds.
+GPU-specific tests (like `test_correctness` CPU/GPU comparison) automatically skip GPU validation when CUDA is not available or no GPU is detected.

 ### Python Test Suite (51 tests)